-Available for dispatch during April - September 2019.
+Available for dispatch after April 2021 - September 2021.
 Marked & OPEN Mated Buckfast Queens.
 We recommend for guaranteed next day arrival to select "Special Delivery" on the shipping page.
 We cannot be held responsible for loss in transit or delayed delivery if you do not use a guaranteed service.
-Royal Mail will only offer assistance tracing Special Delivery items and will offer no help what so ever on First Class items, use at your own risk.
+Royal Mail will only offer assistance tracing Special Delivery items and will offer no help what so ever on First Class items, use at your own risk, ESPECIALLY DURING COVID-19.

 As of June 2019 onward any cancelled Queen orders will incur a £5 restocking / admin fee.
 As Queen's are perishable items it is not good for them to be kept longer than required as a result of a cancellation.

-Queens will arrive in an introduction cage marked Green for 2019 and unclipped.
+Queens will arrive in an introduction cage marked White for 2021 and unclipped.
 Please note to beginners - you cannot start a colony with a queen only, you require either a full hive, package or a nuc.

 Queens are only posted Monday-Thursday to avoid being in the post during the weekend.
 Only queens specified for Saturday delivery will be posted Fridays.